MileHacker Logo

 Thai Iced Tea Cha Yen

-A sweet, creamy, orange-colored tea served over ice, a refreshing staple.
+A sugary, creamy, orange-colored tea served over ice, a refreshing staple.
 Also fresh fruit shakes.

 Fried Bananas Kluay Tod

 Sweet banana slices coated in a crispy batter and deep-fried.
-Khanom Krok (coconut-rice pancakes) and Durian products are also popular.
+Khanom Krok (coconut-rice pancakes) and Durian goods are also popular.

 Dining Options